-Approval of Supply Base Report by senior management Report Prepared by: Bernards Baranovskis Board Member 21.03.2019.
-Name Title Date The undersigned persons confirm that I/we are members of the organisation's senior management and do hereby affirm that the contents of this evaluation report were duly acknowledged by senior management as being accurate prior to approval and finalisation of the report.
-Report approved by: Edvards Baranovskis Chairman of the Board 21.03.2019.
-Name Title Date Report approved by: The state of the s Aleksandrs Bartkevičs Board Member 21.03.2019.
+Approval of f Supply Base Report by senior manag ement Report Prepared by: Bernards Baranovskis Board Member 12.03.2020. by.
+Name Title Date and do here igned persons confirm that I/we are mo by affirm that the contents of this eval nt as being accurate prior to approval a luation report were duly acknow Report approved by: Edvards Baranovskis Chairman of the Board 12.03.2020.
+Name Title Date Report approved by: Josifs Vorslovs Board Member 12.03.20.
+Name Title Date Report approved by: Aleksandrs Bartkevičs Board Member 12.03.20.
 Name Title Date